SenseNet/docs.sensenet.com/content/tutorials/authentication/how-to-authenticate-dotnet.md

 >
 > If you do not have a repository yet, please head over to [www.sensenet.com](https://www.sensenet.com) to get one.
 >
-> This workflow requires the client application to have an **authority url**, a **client id** and also a **client secret**.
+> This workflow requires the client application to have a **sensenet repository url**, a **client id** and also a **client secret**.
 To acquire these values, please visit your profile page and select the repository you want to connect to.

 ## Create a new console application
 Create a new .Net Core console application either in command line (`dotnet new`), Visual Studio or VS Code.